I've spent an hour here trying to categorize this Obama speech.

 This is the thing.

-Some people, some people have, but it was.
+Some people have, but it was.

-It was it was it was genuinely mindless.
+It was genuinely mindless.

-And all this is I was trying to be civil, and this is what happens.
+And all this, I was trying to be civil.

-I was trying to be civil in that first hour, trying to be respectful and analyze this in this serious vein in which it was ostensibly given, and I ended up with with with diarrhea of the mouth.
+I was trying to be respectful and analyze this in the serious vein in which it was ostensibly given.

-And uh so it normally doesn't happen.
+And so normally doesn't happen.

-Uh normally it's people like Dement quoting me.
+Normally, it's people like DeMint quoting me.

-I gotta stop practicing golf more and get back into here what what that's for you at the stick to the issue scrub.
+That's for you at the stick to the issue scrub.

-But Dement is exactly right.
+But DeMint is exactly right.

 You can't believe what he says anymore.

-It's it it's it's hard to take seriously.
+It's hard to take seriously.

-Here I get my little game.
+Here, I get my little game.

-I told Cookie, go grab me three Obama sound bites.
+I told Cookie, go grab me three Obama soundbites.

 I don't care what they are.

-Like throw a dartboard.
+Like, throw a dartboard.

 Throw a dart up there.

-So she gave me June 2 of last year, uh February 1 of last year, and June 15th of last year.
+So she gave me June 2 of last year, February 1 of last year, and June 15th of last year.

-Uh and I defy you to tell me what's different.
+And I defy you to tell me what's different.

 So here he is.